- Donor-Advised Funds

 The Philanthropist blog from NPT provides expert advice on what’s trending in philanthropy, why it matters and how NPT brings it all together.
 Here are some popular posts related to the topic of philanthropic strategy:

-If you’re interested in further deepening your philanthropic engagement, or want to access philanthropic expertise, the Philanthropic Services Team at NPT can support you with customized research and guidance.
+If you’re interested in further deepening your philanthropic engagement, or want to access philanthropic expertise, the Philanthropic Solutions Team at NPT can support you with customized research and guidance.

 All fees for consulting services are payable directly from your donor-advised fund.
-Please contact the Philanthropic Services Team for further details at email@example.com or (888) 878-7900.
+Please contact the Philanthropic Solutions Team for further details at email@example.com or (888) 878-7900.